 Not familiar with a year round (or balanced) calendar?
 Basically, a year round calendar allows for a school to accommodate more students within a school year.
 At my school, we have 4 tracks per grade level.
-Each track has 1-3 teachers depending on how many students there are enrolled in each grade for each track.
+Each track has 1-3 teachers, depending on how many students there are enrolled in each grade for each track.
 (I am the only track 2 teacher in 5th grade at my school this year.
-Last year there was two-track 2 teachers in 5th.)
-At any given time, there is always one track who is “out”.
+Last year there were two-track 2 teachers in 5th.)
+At any given time, there is always one track that is “out.”
 Each track has 9 weeks in, 3 weeks off, on a repeating schedule.

 Throughout the 2016-2017 school year, I got used to the year round schedule and absolutely fell in love with it.
-My burn out rate had decreased dramatically, as did my students’.
+My burnout rate had decreased dramatically, as did my students’.
 The summer slide didn’t exist.
 It felt great to “have an end in sight” every 9 weeks.
-It helped when I was starting to feel twitchy from telling students for the thousandth time to look at the whiteboard for instructions.
+It helped when I started to feel twitchy from telling students for the thousandth time to look at the whiteboard for instructions.
 Overall, this schedule was much better for my overall personal health.

-As a child, I attended a rural school in Pennsylvania that was a district that consisted of just one elementary (grades K-6) and one junior/senior high school (grades 7-12).
+As a child, I attended a rural school in Pennsylvania, a district consisting of just one elementary (grades K-6) and one junior/senior high school (grades 7-12).
 I had no idea that year round school existed until I began my education towards earning my teaching license.
 I found a year round calendar to be something that sounded perfect.
 After graduating from the University of Utah, I taught grade 2 for one year at a public school.
 Then I spent four years at a public charter school teaching grades 4 and 6.
-At both schools, I saw the effects of summer slide, student and teacher burn out, and feeling like 3 months of my life was wasted not knowing what to do with myself.
+At both schools, I saw the effects of summer slide, student and teacher burnout, and feeling like 3 months of my life was wasted not knowing what to do with myself.

 Which do I prefer?
 I really enjoy the year round schedule, personally.
 Here are my pros and cons for the year round calendar.